mllturro/TFG/README.md

 # Unsupervised Ensemble Learning with Dependent Classifiers
-Repository containing all the codes developed and used during my final bachelor's degree thesis (TFG), focused on Unsupervised Ensemble Learning.
+Repository containing all the codes developed and used during my final bachelor's degree thesis (TFG), with the title *Unsupervised Ensemble Learning with Dependent Classifiers*.

 All files are written in MATLAB R2020b.
 The file names containing '_main' are key functions that cluster and make use of other minor functions.
 The files are structured as follows: